officiallysingh/spring-boot-spark-kubernetes/spark-batch-daily-sales-report-job/README.md

 - On job exit and error is logged by [@AfterTask Listener method](../spark-job-commons/src/main/java/com/ksoot/spark/common/config/SparkExecutionManager.java).
 - For scenarios where you don't want the job to exit, Catch and Handle exceptions properly.

+### Build
+It is required to build the application jar using [`maven-shade-plugin`](https://maven.apache.org/plugins/maven-shade-plugin/), to make it compatible with Spark.
+`spring-boot-maven-plugin` should not be used as it packages classes differently in folder `BOOT-INF`.
+Refer to [pom.xml](pom.xml) for details.

 ## Spring Cloud Task database
 When `ksoot.job.persist` is set to true, Spring cloud task initializes its database schema in Postgres database `spark_jobs_db`.